2016-2017 B.F.A. Auditions & Interviews

 - Letters of recommendation

 All applicants for the B.F.A.
-Design & Production program are required to submit a resume and letters of recommendation.
+Design & Production program are required to submit a current headshot/photo, resume and letters of recommendation.

 Theatre Specialization Applicant Requirements

-Applicants for the Theatre Specialization programs must complete an interview with faculty members from the Department of Theatre & Fine Arts.
-Due to the varying demands of each emphasis (Directing, Dramaturgy, and Playwriting), applicants will have the option to audition and/or present a portfolio of his/her work.
+Applicants for the theatre specialization programs must complete an interview with faculty members from the department of theatre and fine arts.
+Due to the varying demands of each emphasis (directing, dramaturgy, and playwriting), applicants will have the option to audition and/or present a portfolio of his/her work.

-All applicants for the B.F.A.
-Theatre Specialization program are required to submit a current headshot or photo and resume.
+All applicants for the B.F.A. theatre specialization program are required to submit a current headshot/photo and resume.